isislovecruft/patternsinthevoid/content/travel/congress-with-only-one-c.md

 One of Tor's funders convinced me to visit the Hill.
 I explained that this was a terrible, no-good, very-bad idea.
 I think they thought it would be funny.

-This one pickled tampon of a woman, what's her name...Shanna Winters.
+This one pickled tampon of a woman, what's her name… Shanna Winters.
 Chief Counsel to the Subcommittee on The Courts, Internet and Intellectual Property, chaired by Congressman Howard Berman.
 There were five of us developers, introducing ourselves, like five minutes into the meeting, and I said,